nykygit/sql-express-backup-job/README.md

 ## Feature Limitations

 - This is a simple backup solution.
-- The backup files automatically get overwritten.
-- The retention of the backup files = the frequency of the Task Schedule.
+- The backup files automatically get overwritten by default.
+Modify the options in the SQL Script to configure various simple retention options.